 - an email address to send confirmation and orientation information to.

-- Hikers can register on the standby list when they arrive at either the Pachena Bay or Gordon River WCT Information Centre.
+- Hikers can register on the standby list when they arrive at either the Pachena Bay or Gordon River West Coast Trail Information Centre.
 Wait times have on occasion reached two days.